-3. No key and a bare frame.
-This sacrifices the lock, but you don’t have a key anyway.
+3. You have no key and a bare frame.
+This procedure sacrifices the lock, but you don’t have a key anyway.
 Use a drift with a flat end and drive the lock into the frame about 3/8.”
 That will shear off the screw holding the lock.
 Use a lever down in the steering stem hole and push the lock out.

 4. No key and the bike is assembled.
-This is the most common case.
+This is the most common situation.
 One common suggestion is to “drill it out.”
-Never stick a drill into the key hole and start drilling.
-You will hit the tumblers made of hardened steel and the drill will break off.
+Never stick a drill into the keyhole and start drilling.
+You will hit the tumblers that are made of hardened steel, and the drill will break off.
 Now you do have a problem.

-This is how to do it.
-This is so slick.
-It was first suggested to me in 1972, by Bryan Hilton, my genius mechanic.
-It would help to have the new lock in your possession so that you can examine it carefully to see what is otherwise “hidden” in the frame.
-The job is so easy though, that you probably can proceed by looking at these photos.
+Here is how to do it.
+This method is simple and slick.
+It was first suggested to me in 1972 by Bryan Hilton, my genius mechanic.
+It would help to have the new lock in your possession so that you can scrutinize it to see what is otherwise “hidden” in the frame.
+The job is so easy, though, that you probably can proceed by looking at these photos.
 Here are two pictures to show the lock.

-In the left photo you can see the small screw in the middle of the lock.
-In the right photo, you can see the screw sticking out from the round barrel at about 2 O’clock.
-The part at 12 O’clock is the assembly that holds the tumblers.
+In the left photo, you can see the small screw in the middle of the lock.
+You can see the screw sticking out from the round barrel in the right photo at about 2 O’clock.
+The part at 12 O’clock in the assembly that holds the tumblers.
 The idea is to drill a hole into the lock and cut the head of the screw off from underneath.
-It sounds hard, but is actually quite easy.
+It sounds hard, but it is quite easy.

-Use a sharp center punch to make a dent in the lock at midway between 2 and 3 O’clock.
+Use a sharp center punch to make a dent in the lock about midway between 2 and 3 O’clock.

-Upon reassembly, you will find that the “nail” that holds the chrome cover on the lock, will stay in.
+Upon reassembly, you will find that the “nail” that holds the chrome cover on the lock will stay in place with a slight shove by hand.
 Just tap it in gently.

-Rich Thrush said “the new lock mechanism that I ordered did not have the flats on the steel cylindrical portion.”
-Apparently the new fork locks don’t have the flats machined on the side.
+Rich Thrush said, “the new lock mechanism that I ordered did not have the flats on the cylindrical steel portion.”
+The new fork locks don’t have the flats machined on the side.
 The shaft that protrudes into the steering stem is round.
 It won’t fit into the slot in the stem.
 Here are some measurements to allow you to fix it.
-The slot in the steering stem is .402″ wide and the distance across the flats is .292.”
+The slot in the steering stem is .402″ wide, and the distance across the flats is .292.”
 We can say that an old lock has .100″ of play.
 The owner of a new lock will need to grind off enough to go into the stem.
 I would not make it as small as the .292,” but only enough to fit.
-The larger the “slop” the greater chance that someone will try to use that momentum to try to snap it off.
+The larger the “slop,” the greater the chance that a thief will try to use that momentum to snap it off.
 The disadvantage is that the larger the lock is, the harder it is to “find” the hole when locking it up.
-See photos below.
+See the photos below.

-The steering lock, on the left, is an old one showing the flats.
-The steering stem, on the right, is a /5 stem with the slot milled into the stem.
-It is one of the luxury versions with the sides of the slot beveled off to assist in lock insertion.
+The steering lock on the left is an old one showing the flats.
+On the right, the steering stem is a /5 stem with the slot milled into the stem.
+It is one of the luxury versions, with the sides of the slot beveled off to assist in lock insertion.
 Many didn’t have this minor feature.
 The /2 looks only slightly different.
 Before you install the chrome cover over your new lock, make sure the lock works.

 Make spare keys as instructed above.